- Home

 - Price

-- $74
+- $78

-Guide to your choice
+Guide to Your Choice

-To find the best strap for your watch and your wrist, you need to know the different lengths and sizes available.
+To find the best ColaReb strap for your watch and your wrist, you need to know the different lengths and sizes available.
 Follow the steps below:

-Lug width
+Lug Width

 To determine the width of the lugs of your watch, use a metric ruler to measure the distance between the two lugs (the protruding ends to which the strap is attached).

-Strap length
+Strap Length

 For optimal use of the watch, it is essential to purchase a strap of a length suitable for your wrist.
 Measure the length of the last strap that felt comfortable.

-Buckle size
+Buckle Size

 All ColaReb straps are supplied with a stainless steel buckle (polished or satin-finished depending on the model), on which the ColaReb logo is engraved.
 If you want to use the buckle from a previous strap (for example, the one supplied with the watch), compare the size of your buckle with the one in the product description.

-Strap thickness
+Strap Thickness

 From an aesthetic point of view, thin or flat watches are better matched to thin straps, while robust and large watches require a thicker strap for better ergonomics and a more homogeneous design.

-Replacing the strap
+Replacing the Strap

 To remove the old strap from the lugs of your watch and install the new one, follow the steps below: